 Here's what you'll likely turn over:

-Find out more about documents needed for the 341 meeting of creditors.
+Find out more about the documents needed for the 341 creditors meeting.

 The trustee must confirm that you filed the petition by checking your identity.
-The trustee will want to see a valid government-issued photo ID—like a driver's license, state-issued or military ID, or passport—and proof of your Social Security number—usually a Social Security card.
+The trustee will want a valid government-issued photo ID, like a driver's license, state-issued military ID, or passport.
+You'll also need proof of your Social Security number, usually a Social Security card.
 Here's where you'll find out how to get Social Security number proof if you've misplaced your Social Security card.

 Reviewing your bankruptcy papers will help you answer the trustee's questions accurately.
 Also, take copies of everything to the meeting, including any financial documents requested by the trustee.
-For instance, some trustees will want to see your bank account balance on the day you filed for bankruptcy.
+For instance, some trustees want to see your bank account balance on the bankruptcy filing date.
 Why?
-Because the trustee can seize any portion not covered by a bankruptcy exemption—and no, explaining that you had outstanding checks that hadn't yet cleared will not get you off the hook.
+Because the trustee can seize any portion not covered by a bankruptcy exemption.
+And no, explaining that you had outstanding checks that hadn't yet cleared will not get you off the hook.

 Also, don't be surprised if the trustee asks you to amend your paperwork for some seemingly simple matter.
 For instance, the trustee will check your name against your ID.
 If they don't match exactly—say your ID is "John Anthony Kent," but you're "John A. Kent" on your petition—a petition amendment to reflect your full middle name might be in order.

 Being proficient in English isn't a bankruptcy filing requirement.
 If you need an interpreter, let the trustee know a few days before the hearing.
 The trustee will arrange for the translator to appear by phone.

 Appearing at the 341 meeting is mandatory.
 If you don't show up and haven't notified the trustee that you can't make it, the trustee will likely set your bankruptcy case for dismissal.
 Then, you'd need to appear before the judge and explain why your case should be allowed to continue to keep it open.